kondylidou/manipulation_simulation/README.md

 Each patch will either cooperate (blue) or defect (red) in the initial start of the model.
 At each cycle, each patch will interact with all of its 8 neighbors to determine the score for the interaction.
 Should a patch have cooperated, its score will be the number of neighbors that also cooperated.
 Should a patch defect, then the score for this patch will be the product of the Defection-Award multiple and the number of neighbors that cooperated (i.e. the patch has taken advantage of the patches that cooperated).

+In the subsequent round, the patch will set its old-cooperate? to be the strategy it used in the previous round.
+For the upcoming round, the patch will adopt the strategy of one of its neighbors that scored the highest in the previous round.

+If a patch is blue, then the patch cooperated in the previous and current round.
+If a patch is red, then the patch defected in the previous iteration as well as the current round.
+If a patch is green, then the patch cooperated in the previous round but defected in the current round.
+If a patch is yellow, then the patch defected in the previous round but cooperated in the current round.

 what happens if a patch is manipulating ?